oxygencms/oxy-nova/readme.md

 Then phrases and translations are both accessed with the standard Laravel helpers `@lang()`, `__()`, `trans()` & `trans_choice()`.
 If a phrase exists in the database with the given group/key it will be returned and cached.
 If not the one from the translation files will be returned instead.
 If both are present the one from DB will take precedence.

+ ### Pages
+ ### Page Sections
+ On deleting a page all it's sections will be soft deleted as well and restored on page restore.